RussTSprinkler/RB3E-WII-DLC/README.md

 # RB3E-WII-DLC

 This is a repository of DLC and Exports, converted to work in Rock Band 3 Enhanced for the Wii.
-All songs will *eventually* be pre-packaged with upgrades from the Rock Band Harmonies Project, RB3PLUS, and RB4PLUS.
+All songs are pre-packaged with upgrades from the Rock Band Harmonies Project, RB3PLUS, and RB4PLUS when applicable.

-The goal of this repo is to make Wii/Dolphin more accessable, and to allow songs to be in an open-folder structure for simple adding editing and upgrading.
+The goal of this repo is to make Wii/Dolphin more accessible, and to allow songs to be in an open-folder structure for simple adding editing and upgrading.

-Currently, not every song is 100% compatible with Wii Hardware, but should work in Dolphin no problem!

-This is being fixed up right now!

-(fully compatible folders will have a wii.txt in them)

 # INSTALLATION